 Singapore Photo Spots

 Singapore is known as Asia’s prime and ever-evolving financial hub, but it’s not all about business.
 The state city also offers a wealth of beautiful places.
 Photo opportunities start as soon as you step off the plane.
-At Jewel Changi Airport, you’ll find the Rain Vortex, the Insta-hit indoor waterfall that cascades down from a glass roof.
-Downtown, modern skyscrapers contrast with century-old Peranakan-style houses, colonial buildings, and countless public spaces with lush greenery creating beautiful places to take photos in Singapore.
-As one of the most multicultural places in Southeast Asia, from Little India to Chinatown, Singapore offers mind-blowing cuisine, lively nightlife, and plenty of cultural attractions.
+At Jewel Changi Airport you’ll find the Rain Vortex, the insta-hit indoor waterfall that cascades down from a glass roof.
+Downtown, modern skyscrapers contrast with century-old Peranakan-style houses, colonial buildings, and countless public spaces with lush greenery.
+As one of the most multicultural places in Southeast Asia, from Little India to Chinatown, Singapore offers mind-blowing cuisine, lively nightlife and plenty of cultural attractions.
+Here at Flytographer, we easily connect people with trusted photographers for fun photo shoots and have captured over three million memories worldwide.
+Today, we asked our local photographers in Singapore to show us around all the very best spots for pictures.
+Here’s what they mentioned as the top 10 places to take photos in Singapore. 🇸🇬

 TLDR

 1. Haji Lane.
-Glam boutiques and bars in quaint shophouses, all surrounded by colourful art murals.
+Glam boutiques and bars in quaint shop-houses, all surrounded by colourful art murals.

 2. Gardens by the Bay.
 Singapore’s prime attraction is a marvellous park with otherworldly structures and light shows.